-The good news is that this skill is a kind of working memory, in which your subconscious keeps track of things in a story or article, counting each time they show up, and when it detects them, it whispers to you, “Hey, that’s the third time she’s used ‘really’ as an adjective in the last four paragraphs.
+The good news is that finding writer’s tics uses a kind of working memory.
+Your subconscious keeps track of things in a story or article, counting each time they show up, and when it detects something, it whispers, “Hey, that’s the third time she’s used ‘really’ as an adjective in the last four paragraphs.
 Looks like there’s a pattern setting up.”
 Once you’ve developed this turn of mind to catch these problems, they’ll start jumping out at you.

-It’s like what happens after you’ve bought a new car, for example.
+It’s like what happens after you’ve gotten a new car.
 Suddenly, you start seeing the same make and model on the street.
 You’ve become attuned to that thing—car or phrase—and now they seem to be everywhere.
 It’s not that they weren’t there before, you’re just more conscious of them now.

 So how do you learn how to do this?

-If they reviewed some of your own work, notice what they found, especially if they were kind enough to mark it for you, then go looking for the same problems in other things you’ve written.
+If they reviewed some of your own work and were kind enough to mark those tics for you, go looking for the same problems in your other work.

 Or, take a piece of writing that you’ve been told has some kind of writer’s tic in it, but not what the specific problem is, and try to find it yourself.